martindevans/martindevans.me/_posts/2012-06-25-This-Was-A-Triumph.md

 ## I Think I Prefer To Stay Inside.

-I still have some tidying up to do on this code, so I haven't released it yet.
-I will be pushing out this update as soon as possible (hopefully within a few hours).
+<strike>I still have some tidying up to do on this code, so I haven't released it yet.
+I will be pushing out this update as soon as possible (hopefully within a few hours).<strike>

+Turns out I didn't have as much work to do on this as I thought I did, it is now uploaded and ready for you to try.

 Hopefully once I release it you'll see the general performance of the game increase a huge amount - to me it feels a lot smoother on my high performance gaming PC, and it even runs smoothly on my laptop which before only managed ~10fps!